Production and Costs

 Worked Example

-A screen-printing shop pays $120/day in rent and equipment leases.
-Today it printed 8 shirts at a total cost of $280.
+A screen-printing shop pays $120 a day for rent and equipment.
+They printed 8 shirts today at a total cost of $280.

-The shop prints a 9th shirt.
-That shirt costs $42 to produce.
-MC = $42.
+Now, the shop prints a ninth shirt, and it costs $42 to produce that additional one.
+So Marginal Cost (MC) = $42.
 What happens to ATC?

 Key takeaways